 Are you planning for Gingerbread Week in your classroom?
 Time just flies by and the holidays are here again!
-Every year the week before Christmas, we do Gingerbread Week!
+Every year, the week before Christmas, we do Gingerbread Week in my classroom!
 It’s the perfect festive theme, especially if you’re not able to celebrate Christmas in your classroom.

 In this post, I am sharing some of the activities we do in my class.
 You can grab all the gingerbread printable activities in my Gingerbread Centers Math, Literacy, and More pack.

 Many classrooms incorporate the Elf on the Shelf during the Christmas season, and it is a ton of fun.
 But some of my families do not celebrate Christmas so I have a Gingerbread Man come to visit us!
 I found this gingerbread Beanie Baby a few years ago.
 The baby gingerbread was actually a keychain.
-All I did was cut the keychain string thing off.
+All I did was cut the keychain string off.

 Every day the students come in and have to find him.
 Their favorite thing was when he gave them a box of craft supplies so they could transform the dollhouse into his own gingerbread house.
 It was tons of tearing, cutting, and taping (aka a fine motor activity).
 They worked on his house EVERY day with such enthusiasm!

 One day he hid 18 candy canes around the room (counting and informal subtraction activity).
 It is an easy way to get the students excited and engaged in a new activity, which can be tricky during the holidays.
 In my Gingerbread Centers pack, you will find pre-written notes from the gingerbread man and EDITABLE notes you can tailor to fit your classroom.

 This Gingerbread House STEM Challenge gets students creating, problem-solving and engineering.
 The challenge was to build a gingerbread house that would hold five gumdrops.
 Students drew a sketch of their house after it was complete.Measuring using gumdrops is so much more engaging than cubes.
 I put out gingerbread items on a cookie tray for students to measure.
 Students picked out an item to measure and then recorded the size on a small clipboard.